The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 In September 2020, Siemens Gamesa announced that it had entered into a new agreement for a park in Boujdour in what it refers to as “Southern Morocco”.
 WSRW condemned the operation and the lack of will to address concerns of international law, and changed recommendation to investors from engagement to divestment.
 Questions raised at the AGM in 2021 and 2022 were not answered.

-Siemens Gamesa's shipments of masts into the territory for the Boujdour licence started in July 2021.
+Siemens Gamesa's shipments of masts into the territory for the Boujdour licence started in July 2021 and the park was finalised in July 2023.

 Siemens Gamesa is 67% owned by Siemens Energy, which by January 2021 in turn is owned 45% by Siemens AG.